 Close reading is a reading strategy that works best when used alongside the learning your students are already tackling.
 Best practice is not giving our students reading passage after reading passage and having them respond to the text-based questions that accompany the selection.
 Instead, find passages that enhance the work you are doing with students.

-During our work with order and sequence, I shared an informational text on How to Make a Valentine.
-Through the close reading process, my students and I could read the selection multiple times in order to identify: clue words of order and sequence, the organization of the text, and make any connections to the title and process shared in the text.
-The one page, high-interest selection kept their focus and targeted the skill of being able to identify characteristics of informational text that has the order and sequence text structure.
+For example, I have used a passage How to Make a Valentine during our work with order and sequence.
+Through the close reading process, my students could read the selection multiple times in order to identify: clue words of order and sequence, the organization of the text, and make any connections to the title and process shared in the text.
+This one page, seasonally-relevant reading passage kept their focus and targeted the skill of being able to identify characteristics of informational text that has the order and sequence text structure.

 Tip #2: Close reading is a strategy, not a curriculum.